Dalí’s ‘Metamorphosis of Narcissus’ is Magical!

 The Master

-What makes Dalí so intriguing, whether it be Dalí paintings, Dalí prints, Dalí sculpture or other mediums, is how he always put a distinctive twist on whatever it was he was creating.
+What makes Dali so intriguing, whether it be Dali paintings, Dali prints, Dali sculpture or other mediums, is how he always put a distinctive twist on whatever it was he was creating.
 And he brought an incredible capacity to see the way “mere mortals” could not!
 How did he manage to envision the figure of a kneeling Narcissus as simultaneously a human hand holding an egg?
 This was the magic and the genius of the man.

-Dalí created a literary echo of “Metamorphosis of Narcissus” in a poem of the same name, published in a paperback book that today is considered a scarce volume.
+Dali created a literary echo of “Metamorphosis of Narcissus” in a poem of the same name, published in a paperback book that today is considered a scarce volume.

 Salvador surely must have felt a special affinity for this dazzling work, since he toted it with him when he had his famous meeting with Sigmund Freud in London.
-If ever there were a Dalí work to show off his talent, “Metamorphosis of Narcissus” was the one.
+If ever there were a Dali work to show off his talent, “Metamorphosis of Narcissus” was the one.
 Like most any painting, it can only truly be appreciated when seen in the flesh; that’s when it truly becomes magical.